jigstack-dev/jigstack-guidelines/README.md

 - Contracts must be pausable.

-- Preferably, they should also be upgradable following proxy architecture (logic and data separation) from big projects such as Uniswap, Compound, Curves and YFI.
+- Preferably, they should also be upgradable following proxy architecture (or logic and data separation) from big projects such as Uniswap, Compound, Curves and YFI.
+Read [this](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/) for further explanations on when to choose which.

 - Migrations are also acceptable, but not that sustainable in the long term, so we should keep it for punctual/short-term cases.